sachinlim/ebay_airflow/README.md

 On February 14 2023, there were 6 days worth of data, giving the following result on Google Looker Studio:

 ![image](https://user-images.githubusercontent.com/80691974/218826603-91c33d95-eaff-4743-b9eb-d4dc92b841bc.png)
-It is pretty much a flat line right now, as there is not a lot of price movements.
+It is pretty much a flat line right now, as there are not a lot of price movements.
 However, looking back on a monthly/weekly scale with 12-24 months worth of data, it would paint a very interesting picture.

 As of March 1 2023, there are 21 days worth of data, giving the following result on Google Looker Studio: